d4m4s74/Cube-Solver/readme.md

 ```
 #### Usage with python
 See C version to see what each function does.
-Because it's hard to free malloced memory in python, use "safe" versions of the functions
+Because it's hard to free malloced memory in python, use "safe" versions of the solve functions
 ```python
 import numpy
 import ctypes